codesandbox/docs/packages/projects-docs/pages/learn/introduction/workspace.md

 ### Creating a Team

 Creating a team is free and simple.
-You can create a team when you sign up
+You can create a team when you sign up:

 TODO: Lena add image of the create team modal

-Or create a team from the workspace selector
+Or create a team from the workspace selector:

 TODO: Lena add image of the button on the dropdown

 ### Inviting People to a Team

 Team size varies depending on the subscription.
 Free teams may have up to 5 editors while Team Pro can have up to 20 editors.
-If you need more than 20 editors, you can contact us for a customized plan that fits your needs.
+If you need more than 20 editors, please contact us for a customized plan that fits your needs.

 TODO: Lena add image to show team member invite modal with sample emails in the text input

-You can invite others by entering their email address that is connected to their account.
-They will get a notification (the bell icon in the header) in CodeSandbox and email when invited to a new team.
+You can invite others by entering the email address that is connected to their account.
+They will get a notification (the bell icon in the header) in CodeSandbox and an email when invited to a new team.
 From there, they can accept or decline the invitation.

-Team member invites can be sent during the team creation flow or anytime after through the team settings page
+Team member invites can be sent during the team creation flow or anytime after through the team settings page:

 TODO: Lena show image of team setting page

 ### Managing Teams and Subscriptions

-You can create and manage teams from the dashboard setting page.
+You can create and manage teams from the dashboard Settings page.
-To find this, select your workspace
+To find this, select your workspace:
 TODO: Lena show workspace selector again

-Open Subscription page
+And open the Subscription page:
 TODO: Lena show menu with subscription option highlighted

 Here you can see the team overview with subscription details, team members and roles.
 Admins can edit team member access and roles here as well as edit the subscription.

 **Free Team**
-Free Teams are a great way to get started with collboration and test out team features.
-Free teams can work with public Sandboxes and Repositories, access the team workspace dashboard and sychronously work on branches together.
+Free Teams are a great way to get started with collaboration and test out team features.
+Free teams can work with public Sandboxes and Repositories, access the team workspace dashboard and synchronously work on branches together.

 **Team Pro**
-Team Pro opens the doors to full-scale team development by allowing access to private repositories and sandboxes and increasing VM specs for a smooth experience on large or complex codebases.
+Team Pro opens the doors to full-scale team development by allowing access to private repositories and sandboxes.
+It also has better VM specs for a smooth experience working with large or complex codebases.

 **Team Pro Trials**
-If you aren't sure if Team Pro is for you, trials allow teams to try out Team Pro for free before making the jump.
+If you aren't sure if Team Pro is right for you, you can start a free trial, allowing you and your team to try out Team Pro for free before making the jump.

 ### Collaboration on Teams